wgohome/omnibus-uploader-2/docs/index.md

 # Overview

 This tool serves as the interface for writing data to the Mongo DB instance, which is read by the front-end application [Plant Gene Expression Omnibus](#).
-This is meant to be used by the administrators of this database (1).
+This is meant to be used by the administrators of this database.
-{.annotate}

-1. Hello

-Lorem ipsum dolor sit amet, (2) consectetur adipiscing elit.
-{ .annotate }
-2.  :man_raising_hand: I'm an annotation!
-I can contain `code`, __formatted text__, images, ... basically anything that can be expressed in Markdown.

 ???+ info "Source code"